ByteAKA8bit/eletron-boilerplate/README.md

 # eletron-boilerplate

-An Electron application with React and TypeScript
+An Electron application with React,Express and Typescript

 ## Recommended IDE Setup